pnsaevik/fscacher/README.md

 Keyword arguments are presented as `k=v` where `k` is the key and `v` is the value.
-If the resulting string is too long (>200) or contain invalid characters (`\/:*?"<>|`) or is non-parsable (spaces or `=` within arguments), it is utf-8 encoded and converted to a hash.
+If the resulting string is too long (>200) or contain invalid characters (`\/:*?"<>|`) or is non-parsable (spaces or `=` within arguments), it is utf-8 encoded and converted to a sha256 hash.

 Default dump and load functions are from the python pickle module.

-Default hash function is based on sha256 from the hashlib module.
+Default digest function is based on sha256 from the hashlib module.

 Implemented protocols include:
 -   `filename/<suffix>`: Return value is interpreted as the name of a temporary